fonyango/MayOfCode/README.md

 **Resource:**  [Data Strutures and Algorithms in Python](https://www.wiley.com/en-us/Data+Structures+and+Algorithms+in+Python-p-9781118290279)
 ___

+#### Day 23: Monday, 24th May 2021

+I worked on more lists using codebasics exercises.
+I continued with more advanced list manipulations.
+___

 #### Day 22: Sunday, 23rd May 2021

 I finalized on the calculator by adding color schemes to make it look better.